The Best Reciprocating Saws Australia, Information, Buyers Guides, Comparisons and Reviews

-Manufacturers will either direct their products at the DIY or professional market.
+Reciprocating saw manufacturers will either direct their products at the DIY or professional market.
 DIY tools are designed for home use and generally include plenty of features for a very modest price.
 They also tend to have very generous warranty periods, including replacement warranties.
 Professional tools are designed for commercial use and are built for durability, performance, and reliability.
 Their warranty periods tend to be much shorter than DIY tools, and are exclusively repair warranties.
 The main advantage of these tools is that they should well outlive their warranty period, and if they require repair and maintenance spare parts are readily available.

 The price of any tool will depend on the quality, capabilities, and features of the model.
-Bear in mind that at least one of these three elements is commonly sacrificed by manufacturers to reduce the tool’s price and increase its sales.
+Bear in mind that at least one of these three elements is commonly sacrificed by power tool manufacturers to reduce the tool’s price and increase its sales.
 After all, price is the most important factor for consumers.

 Reciprocating saws can cost anywhere from $50 to $800.

 It is important to bear in mind that the entire cost of any power tool is not just it’s initial purchase cost.
 Added costs can include accessories for the tool to function, maintenance, downtime, and replacement costs.
 Buying according to your requirements will help to keep these costs to a minimum.

 The following tips will help to preserve the life of your reciprocating saw, increase your efficiency, and most importantly, keep you safe.